 ** I received a free copy of this book in exchange for an honest review.
 All opinions are my own**

-Wish You Were Here by Sheridan Jobbins is out now from Kensington Books.
-I received an e-book copy in exchange for an honest review, but only chose to read it because it sounded like something I would enjoy (life's too short to read books we don't think we'll enjoy).
-All opinions on my blog are my own, and I wouldn't tell you it was good if I didn't really think so. =)
+I received a review copy in exchange for an honest review, but only chose to read it because it sounded like something I would enjoy (life's too short to read books we don't think we'll enjoy).
+All opinions on my blog are my own, and I wouldn't tell you it a book was good if I didn't really think so. =)